 - Never travel alone.
 Traveling with a friend is a good idea on or off campus.
-If you find yourself alone on campus and you are not comfortable walking by yourself, you may call campus security C: 660-202-0848 or 660-248-6791 (front desk located in McMurry Hall) between the hours of 6:00 pm to 6:00 am M-F, 24 hours on weekends and holidays or 660-248-6295 (Plant Operations) during normal business hours to have a security officer accompany you to and from locations on campus.
+If you find yourself alone on campus and you are not comfortable walking by yourself, you may call campus safety C: 660-202-0848 or 660-248-6791 between the hours of 6:00 pm to 6:00 am M-F, 24 hours on weekends and holidays or 660-248-6295 (Plant Operations) during normal business hours to have a safety officer accompany you to and from locations on campus.

 - Know your campus.
 Review a map of the campus at a minimum.
 Know where the emergency phones are located.
 Best practice is to walk the campus during daylight hours so you become more familiar with your surroundings during hours of darkness.

 - When traveling on campus by foot during hours of darkness ensure you walk in areas that are well lighted with a friend.

 - Keep your phone readily available and have emergency phone numbers handy for unexpected emergency situations.

 - When walking to your car, have your keys in your hand and ready to use when you enter the parking lot or street.

 - If you feel you are being followed, walk or run to an occupied residence hall, facility, or an area where people are present.
 Yelling or screaming may also be effective.
 Be prepared to call campus safety C: 660-202-0848 or 660-248-6791 between the hours of 6:00 pm to 6:00 am M-F, 24 hours on weekends and holidays or 660-248-6295 (Plant Operations) during normal business hours.
 In an emergency call 911 for Fayette Police Department.